 For sure, such assistance will raise eyebrows in Germany.
 To protect the ECB’s legitimacy, it is key that such decision shall be approved by the Council, for the sake of preventing another major financial crisis and the integrity of the EU.

 To ensure its own ability to intervene, the European Central Bank must preemptively request such a change of the OMT rule to the EU Council.
 Subsequently, it should reaffirm publicly its ability to activate OMT, including through primary market purchases or even direct credit lines.
-This is even more important if the ECB were to start If Draghi’s words are once again powerful enough, this should be enough to shield Italy from markets’ unjustified attacks without injecting one additional euro.
+If Draghi’s words are once again powerful enough, this should be enough to shield Italy from markets’ unjustified attacks without injecting one additional euro.

 Constraining the budgetary capacity of the new Italian government even before it has the chance to draft its next budget is not the kind of punishment that is going to help defeat euroscepticism.
 Rather, it might provide the final demonstration for what anti-euro nationalists forces have been saying for a long time: the Euro is not a currency union worth remaining in.